Xinglab/lr2rmats/README.md

 * `benchmark` contains each job's running time, memory usage and other measurements.

 ## <a name="local"></a>Running lr2gtf on a local machine
-`snakemake -p --snakefile ./Snakefile --configfile ./config.yaml --jobs 8`
+`snakemake -p --snakefile ./Snakefile --configfile ./config.yaml --cores 8`

 8 threads will be used in parallel on the local machine.
 For more details about how to run lr2gtf on a local machine, refer to [More about `snakemake` and configuration file](#snakemake).